B.A. Biology-Environmental Studies, Whitman College, 2003

 PhD Ecology, Utah State University, 2009

 Megan is a Research Associate and has been working with the INR team since 2010.
-She is currently the technical coordinator for two large, multi-stakeholder projects, including implementation of the state Sage-Grouse Action Plan and the Oregon Wildfire Risk Explorer.
-Prior to these current projects, she spent several years working on large landscape assessments across diverse ecosystems in the western United States, studying the cumulative impacts of vegetation succession, climate, disturbances and management on vegetation condition, carbon sequestration and wildlife habitat.
+She is currently a technical coordinator for large, multi-stakeholder projects addressing complex natural resource issues.
+Megan is interested in bridging the gap between science and management by providing maps and tools to access data and information, developing guidance and examples for how to apply products to management applications, and facilitating discussions of how to incorporate science-based information into decision-making processes.
+Prior to her current work, she spent several years working on large landscape assessments across diverse ecosystems in the western United States, studying the cumulative impacts of vegetation succession, climate, disturbances, and management on vegetation condition, carbon sequestration, and habitat.
+She received her PhD from Utah State University in 2010 studying the ecological effects of genetic variation in quaking aspen populations.
 See below for more information on current and past projects.

 Current projects include:

-Oregon Wildfire Risk Explorer: Megan is providing project management and coordination for the Oregon Wildfire Risk Explorer project on the Oregon Explorer Natural Resources Digital Library site.
-The project will build data viewer and reporting functions to provide wildfire information to both public audiences (homeowners and community leaders) and fire management professionals to aid in development of community wildfire protection plans.
-The site is currently under construction but will be available here: http://oregonexplorer.info/topics/wildfire-risk.
+Oregon Wildfire Risk Explorer: Megan is coordinating the Oregon Wildfire Risk Explorer project on the Oregon Explorer Natural Resources Digital Library site.
+The site provides resources, publications and other information about wildfire in the state, and two interactive map viewers provide data and reports summarizing wildfire information for both public audiences (homeowners and community leaders) and fire management professionals to aid in development of community wildfire protection plans.

 Previous projects include:

 Forest Planning Assessments: INR has worked with many National Forests throughout the West to support their forest plan revisions.
 Megan worked with the Rio Grande National Forest (2014-15) and Coronado National Forest (2012) to run analyses of historic, current, and projected future conditions under varying management alternatives and evaluate desired outcomes.